-2. Another clue that Peanut is about “go for it” is when he starts glancing at a particular spot on your body, like your throat, stomach, or even a knee.
-Instantly, you should go on alert for a possible strike to that area because Peanut is announcing his intentions and he’s ready to pounce.
+2. Another clue that a “Peanut” is about “go for it” is when he starts glancing at a particular spot on your body, like your throat, stomach, or even a knee.
+Instantly, you should go on alert for a possible strike to that area because the subject is announcing his intentions and he’s ready to pounce.
 Watch the eyes, for sure, but more importantly watch the hands.

-3. Peanut constantly glances to a spot behind you, or to a place off to your right just out of your line of sight.
+3. “Peanut” constantly glances to a spot behind you, or to a place off to your right just out of your line of sight.
 Watch out, because his partner may be approaching for a rear ambush.
-And, his partner just might be Mrs. Peanut.
+And, his partner just might be Mrs. “Peanut.”
 Yes, even though her “loving husband” had just moments ago beat the ever-loving snot out of her she’ll often defend her man until the bitter end.
-Unfortunately, the end sometimes results in a funeral … hers.
+Unfortunately, the end sometimes results in a funeral.

-These quick glances are also good indicators that Peanut has a hidden weapon nearby.
-For example, you’ve stopped Peanut for drunk driving and he’s constantly glancing toward the glove compartment.
+These quick glances are also good indicators that the subject has a hidden weapon nearby.
+For example, you’ve stopped good old “Peanut” for drunk driving and he’s constantly glancing toward the glove compartment.
 Well, there’s a good chance that a weapon or other illegal items are concealed there.

 The Spud family

 4. The Lights Are On But Nobody’s Home – You arrive on scene and you approach Peanut, who is standing still, staring off into space.
 His jaw is clenched and he’s sweating profusely, even though you’re both standing in two feet of freshly-fallen New England snow (New England snow, to me, is the coldest snow on the planet).
-He doesn’t respond to you in any way, but you see the anger rising.
-Face is growing redder by the second.
-Veins poking out on his forehead.
-Eyes bulging.
+He doesn’t respond to you in any way, but you see the anger rising—face growing redder by the second, veins poking out on his forehead, eyes bulging.
 Yeah, you get the idea.
 Believe me, it is time to take a step back and start pulling every tool you’ve got on your duty belt because this guy’s getting ready to blow.
 Silence is definitely not golden in this case.